 Heated water lines are used to connect the plumbing from the basement area to the refrigerator where the water lines are exposed under the slideout.
-The 12 volt power to the heated water line is usually fused in the cord compartment fuse panel in diesel coaches and on the firewall fuse panel on gas coaches.
+The heated water line normally has a shut-off valve near the top of the compartment, which is routed to the slideout (varies by floorplan).
+The 12 volt power to the heated water line is usually fused in the cord compartment fuse panel in diesel coaches, on the firewall fuse panel on older gas coaches, and in the first passenger side compartment on newer class A gas and front diesel coaches.

-Water Distribution Manifold and Inline Water Valves
+Water Distribution Manifold